 What Are Student Accommodation Scams?

-To simply put, student accommodation scams trick students planning to lease properties by asking them to pay deposits or rents for fake, unavailable properties.
-So, a person who poses themselves as “landlord” doesn’t really own the property.
-They use stolen photos from the internet from other legit websites, and design emails that look almost real by pretending to be a legit student accommodation company.
+To put it simply, student accommodation scams trick students planning to lease properties by asking them to pay deposits or rent for fake, unavailable properties.
+So, a person who poses as a “landlord” doesn’t really own the property.
+They use stolen photos from the internet from other legit websites and design emails that look almost real by pretending to be a legit student accommodation company.

-Their websites also show you these rush hour messages like “Only 1 room left!” or “Pay today to secure”, which make you fall for these rental scams by creating panic in your minds.
+Their websites also show you these rush-hour messages like “Only 1 room left!” or “Pay today to secure”, which make you fall for these rental scams by creating panic in your minds.
 They know you’re already stressed about finding your perfect home and wouldn’t want to miss out on a deal that looks so good or almost real.
-And as of today, with social media, WhatsApp group chats, these scammers are finding out easier ways to fool you.
+And as of today, with social media and WhatsApp group chats, these scammers are finding it easier ways to fool you.

 Most Common Student Housing Scams in the UK